Keyfactor/f5-rest-orchestrator/README.md

 - **Version of F5** - Required.
 Select v13, v14, or v15 to match the version for the F5 device being managed

-- **Primary Node Online Required** – Required.
+- **Primary Node Online Required** – Optional.
 Select this if you wish to stop the orchestrator from adding, replacing or renewing certificates on nodes that are inactive.
 If this is not selected, adding, replacing and renewing certificates on inactive nodes will be allowed.
+If you choose not to add this custom field, the default value of False will be assumed.

-- **Primary Node** - Required.
+- **Primary Node** - Optional.
+Should only be added if Primary Node Online Required is added and selected.
 Enter the fully qualified domain name of the F5 device that acts as the primary node in a highly available F5 implementation.
 If you're using a single F5 device, this will typically be the same value you entered in the Client Machine field.

-- **Primary Node Check Retry Maximum** - Only required (and shown) if Primary Node Online Required is selected.
+- **Primary Node Check Retry Maximum** - Only required (and shown) if Primary Node Online Required is added and selected.
 Enter the number of times a Management-Add job will attempt to add/replace/renew a certificate if the node is inactive before failing.

-- **Primary Node Check Retry Wait Seconds** - Only required (and shown) if Primary Node Online Required is selected.
+- **Primary Node Check Retry Wait Seconds** - Only required (and shown) if Primary Node Online Required is added and selected.
 Enter the number of seconds to wait between attempts to add/replace/renew a certificate if the node is inactive.

 - **Orchestrator** – Required.
 Select the orchestrator you wish to use to manage this store